360.859.9090 | 503.405.4300

 Why should I call professional pest control?

 At Aspen Pest Control, our team of bee specialists has earned the respect of your friends and neighbors due to our commitment, experience, and belief in delivering a job well done.
-With the countless services we have provided over the years, we’ve earned the trust of our community and a reputation for the ability to be thorough and attentive with the services and recommendations we provide.
+With the countless services we have provided over the years, we’ve earned the trust of our community and a reputation for being thorough and attentive with the services and recommendations we provide.

 Move plants for bee relocation

 If you should choose to want bee pest control for your home, this might require considerations beyond standard pest control services.
-Certain flowering plants attract bees more than others, and the removal of these plants may discourage their presence.
+Certain flowering plants attract bees more than others, and removing these plants may discourage their presence.

-Sometimes it’s difficult for homeowners to discern the difference between less aggressive and highly beneficial honey bees and more aggressive wasps and yellow jackets, the latter of which normally warrant professional treatment.
+Sometimes, it’s difficult for homeowners to discern between less aggressive and highly beneficial honey bees and more aggressive wasps and yellow jackets, which generally warrant professional treatment.
 Aspen can help you identify the problem you’re experiencing and create a plan to manage the issue in a way that is environmentally friendly and respects the local honey bee and bumble bee populations.

 Bee Treatment